fused-effects/fused-effects/docs/reinterpreting_effects.md

 One of the nice aspects of effects is that they can support multiple effect handlers.
 Effects only specify actions, they don't actually perform them.
 Therefore, it's possible to "reinterpret" effects.
 There are multiple senses in which an effect can be reinterpreted:

 - Implementing an effect in terms of other effects.
-"Stacking" effects is a powerful tool for cleanly dividing implementations into the relevant abstraction layers with minimal leakage of implementation details.
+"Reinterpreting" effects is a powerful tool for cleanly dividing implementations into the relevant abstraction layers with minimal leakage of implementation details.
 - Rewriting an effect and/or performing actions with the effect value and then performing the originally intended effect.
 This technique is conceptually similar to the middleware pattern commonly used in web applications.
+This known as *interposition* (see works by Oleg Kiselyov et al.)

 Let's explore both of these effect interpretation strategies with a small motivating example: